Basis-Theory/terraform-provider-basistheory/docs/resources/application.md

 ### Optional

 - `create_key` (Boolean) Create key by default for the Application.
 Do not set to 'true' if you want to manage the key with the 'basistheory_application_key' resource
+  - We strongly suggest you leave the `create_key` default for new Applications, for existing Applications read our guide on [migrating to v2](/docs/Guides/v1_v2_migration.md#basistheory_application-create_key-and-basistheory_application_keys)
 - `permissions` (Set of String) Permissions for the Application
 - `rule` (Block Set) Access rules for the Application (see [below for nested schema](#nestedblock--rule))